Author: Wendy Busse, MSc, RD

 Here are my top seven strategies to help clients calm their limbic system’s overreaction to food and stop their conditioned hypersensitivities (i.e. freedom from the Food Avoidance & Sensitivity Trap).
 Pick one place to start.
 Making progress with one strategy naturally improves the others (e.g. meal planning → less time thinking about food → calm response to symptoms).

 These strategies are simple but can be challenging to put into practice.
-If you would like expert guidance and caring support, book a Discovery Call to learn more about the FAST Freedom Program.
+If you would like expert guidance and caring support, please complete the FAST Freedom Program Needs Assessment.
 We will help you take the steps needed to end your restricted diet struggles!

 |Strategy||Weakens Conditioned Food Sensitivity by:|